 Before making any decisions, considering all the potential long and short-term impacts on your business is essential.
-It is important to not only survive in the market but also grow, generate competition, and succeed.
+It is important to survive in the market, grow, generate competition, and succeed.
 Whether your business is small or large, seeking funding solutions is important to smoothly run the operations, maintain cash flow, gain shares in the market, and fulfill orders.
-Many entrepreneurs turn to traditional funding solutions such as bank loan to get working capital for their business.
+Many entrepreneurs use traditional funding solutions such as bank loans to get working capital for their businesses.
 However, not all companies are eligible for traditional bank loans, especially if they are startups or have not been in the business market for a long time.
 Thanks to some new and innovative funding alternatives that are not only less traditional but also quicker as compared to bank loans.

-88% of the Asset-lending financial industry relies on Recourse funding, according to the latest survey of the International Factoring Association.
-Recourse factoring is typically a formal agreement between business and a factoring company.
+Recourse factoring is typically a formal agreement between a business and a factoring company.
 When businesses opt for recourse factoring, the factoring company takes the responsibility of recovering the invoices from costing your liable clients who do not pay.

 Unlike Recourse factoring in non-recourse factoring, the factoring company accepts all the non-payment credit risks of the customers.
 This option is suitable for businesses that do not meet the criteria of recourse factoring.
-However, in this option, businesses get the credit guarantee from the factoring company for collecting your invoices.
+However, in this option, businesses get a credit guarantee from the factoring company for collecting their invoices.
 The credit guarantee can be for all invoices or certain clients only.

 Typically, this credit guarantee is valid for the clients charged for bankruptcy.
-Understanding this point is critically important, as this does not guarantee that your business has coverage for the services and goods your clients’ dispute for not fulfilling the specifications.
+Understanding this point is critically important, as this does not guarantee that your business has coverage for the services and goods your clients dispute for not fulfilling the specifications.
 However, it works like an “insurance policy” that protects you from bankruptcy to help your business survive in the market.
-If you do not take the client’s reliability into account, you may face problems if he/she fails to pay for any reason.
+If you do not consider the client’s reliability, you may face problems if he/she fails to pay for any reason.

 Choosing between Recourse and Non-Recourse Factoring

 Overall, invoice factoring is a great funding alternative for businesses to prevent unstable cash flow.
-However, to reap the benefits of factoring, you need to have sufficient knowledge about the differences between recourse and non-recourse factoring, which can help businesses make informed decisions when choosing a factoring company – if your business needs either recourse or non-recourse factoring head over to our APPLY PAGE and one of our representatives will be in touch as soon as possible or call us at 1-800-737-7344.
+However, to reap the benefits of factoring, you need to know the differences between recourse and non-recourse factoring, which can help businesses make informed decisions when choosing a factoring company.
+If your business needs either recourse or non-recourse factoring, apply using our online form, and one of our representatives will be in touch as soon as possible call us at 1-800-737-7344.